 3. Book a Couples Spa Treatment

 Ready for romance and relaxation?
 There’s no better place than Tulum’s premier healing spa, Yäan Wellness—and no better treatment than the Couple’s Divine.
-Performed in a private cabin, this harmonizing couples ritual starts with a tropical macadamia-almond-and-honey scrub, followed by an organic Mayan cacao body mask.
+Performed in a private cabin, this harmonizing couple's ritual starts with a tropical macadamia-almond-and-honey scrub, followed by an organic Mayan cacao body mask.
 Next is a 60-minute Yäan Balancing Massage with healing quartz crystals to connect your heart chakras.
-Finally, a hydrating body butter and sensual bath—using ylang-ylang, rosemary, and salts, as well as fresh herbs and flowers from the rooftop garden—seal this romantic service.
+Finally, hydrating body butter and a sensual bath—using ylang-ylang, rosemary, and salts, as well as fresh herbs and flowers from the rooftop garden—seal this romantic service.

 4. Visit a Cenote

 The Yucatan is famous for its natural splendor.
-One of its defining characteristics is an abundance of freshwater sinkholes, which are called cenotes.
-And you don’t have to travel far to explore this natural phenomenon.
+One of its defining characteristics is an abundance of freshwater sinkholes, which are called cenotes—and you don’t have to travel far to explore this natural phenomenon.
 A short 15-minute drive from Tulum (toward Coba) is Gran Cenote.
 Home to fish, turtles, and crystal-clear waters, it’s sublime for snorkeling.
 If you have your heart set on scuba diving, Dos Ojos is a must.
 Spanish for “two eyes,” Dos Ojos is actually a flooded cave system, made up of two sinkholes that are connected by a large cavern area in the middle.
 "The Cenote Pit,” as it’s called, is nearly 400 feet deep, making it prime for deepwater exploration.
 Another interesting feature?
 Bats.
-You can even book nighttime bats tours if you’re so inclined.
+You can even book nighttime bat tours if you’re so inclined.

 5. Take a Yoga Class